-- Passwords are mostly secure, simple to use but have issues: - Simple passwords (e.g. 1234): easy to crack - Secure passwords hard to remember (e.g. \$emime)\$@(\$@)9) - Remembering passwords for different websites even more challenging - Many people use same password on different websites (dangerous!!)
+- Secure passwords hard to remember (e.g. \$emime)\$@(\$@)9) - Remembering passwords for different websites even more challenging - Many people use same password on different websites (dangerous!!)

 008 le

 Having trouble signing in?

 I forgot my password

 To reset your password, enter the username you use to sign in to Google.
-This can be your Gmail address, or it may another email address you associated with your account.
+This can be your Grnail address, or it may be another email address you associated with your account.

 Email address

 I forgot my username

 I'm having other problems signing in

 Continue